phrazzld/scry-ios/BACKLOG.md

   - **Expected Outcome**: Uniform code appearance, reduced style debates, and improved readability.
 Formatter (e.g., SwiftFormat with `.swiftformat` config) integrated into pre-commit hooks and CI.
   - **Dependencies**: None

-- **[Refactor] [PHILOSOPHY-LOW]: Apply `final` Keyword to Non-Inheritable Application Classes**
+- **[Refactor] [PHILOSOPHY-HIGH]: Apply `final` Keyword to Non-Inheritable Application Classes**
   - **Complexity**: Small
   - **Rationale**: Improves code clarity by explicitly stating design intent, prevents unintended subclassing, and can offer minor compiler optimizations.
 Aligns with "Simplicity" and "Coding Standards".
-(Elevated to High as an early good practice).
   - **Expected Outcome**: Application-specific classes not designed for inheritance are marked `final`.
   - **Dependencies**: Initial class definitions (e.g., AppDelegate, SceneDelegate)

 ### Architecture & Design
 - **[Refactor] [PHILOSOPHY-HIGH]: Define, Document, and Apply Initial Architectural Pattern (e.g., MVVM-C, TCA)**
   - **Complexity**: Large
   - **Rationale**: Establishes a clear, scalable, and testable architecture from the outset, promoting separation of concerns, modularity, and maintainability.
-This is critical for the long-term health and evolution of the application.
+This is critical for the long-term health and evolution of the application and enables consistent implementation of MVP features.
   - **Expected Outcome**: A standard iOS architectural pattern selected and documented.
 Initial components (e.g., `ContentView`, app setup) refactored to align.
 New architecture-specific folders/files created.
   - **Dependencies**: None